UScellular After School Access Project

 Access to reliable connectivity causes a divide between youth who have access and those who do not.
 Thirty-five percent of low-income households lack any access to broadband service at home.

 This leads to an issue known as the “homework gap” among students who lack proper internet access.
-To address connectivity needs, we’re providing free mobile hotspots and service to eligible nonprofits that support youth to provide safe internet access so that learning can continue outside of the classroom.
+To address connectivity needs, we’re providing mobile hotspots and service to eligible nonprofits that support youth to provide safe internet access so that learning can continue outside of the classroom.
 If you're an eligible 501c3 nonprofit organization, click to apply.

 "When UScellular began hearing these stories of youth without access to reliable internet, we knew we had to act."